Albert Southwick (historian): Biography

-Albert Southwick was born in Leicester, the seventh of nine children.
+Southwick was born in Leicester, Massachusetts, the seventh of nine children.
 He was raised on his family's farm and began his education at the Mannville School, a one-room schoolhouse where a single teacher taught all eight grades.
 He later graduated from Leicester High School and attended Clark University, where he earned a bachelor's and a master's degree.
-Albert Southwick was a member of the American Antiquarian Society.
+He was a member of the American Antiquarian Society.

-During World War II, Albert Southwick served in the United States Navy.
+During World War II, Southwick served in the United States Navy.
 He enlisted in the armed forces after the attack on Pearl Harbor.
 His wartime service took him to numerous locations, from training stations in Rhode Island and Florida to postings in Virginia, California, Louisiana, Texas, and back to Florida.
 He trained as a radioman and aviator, learning Morse code, radar, semaphore, radio operations, and piloting — including night flights and time in PBY aircraft.
 Over the course of several years, by the end of 1944, he rose to the rank of Aviation Pilot, First Class, having served at 11 different bases.

 After the war, he returned to Clark University to complete his M.A., then pursued additional graduate work in American history at Brown University.

-Albert Southwick died in 2021 and was buried at the Quaker Cemetery in Leicester, Massachusetts.
+Southwick died in 2021 and was buried at the Quaker Cemetery in Leicester, Massachusetts.